GuYuIMUST/DDAG-Net/README.md

 ---
 ## 📦 Code Availability

-This repository currently serves as the **official project page** for PneumoMamba.
+This repository currently serves as the **official project page** for DDAG-Net.

 > 🚧 **The full source code, pretrained models, and training scripts will be released after the paper is officially accepted.**